Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

 Appendix~\ref{appendix:computingQFI} shows that in the semi-classical regime the QFI is well approximated by

-provided $\bar{m}\gtrsim100$, $g^2/\bar{m}\ll1 $ and the control field is in its coherent state, representing lasers.
-Physically, the transformation on the Bloch sphere by the implemented channel \eqref{QFIChannelBloch} is approximated by a rotation of angle $g$ in the $yz$ plane (corresponding to the desired unitary transformation) combined with a shrinking of factor $r$, matching the phase-covariant channel \eqref{covariant}.
+provided $\bar{m}\gtrsim100$, $g^2/\bar{m}\ll1 $ and the EM field is in its coherent state, representing lasers.
+Geometrically, the transformation on the $yz$ plane of the Bloch sphere by the implemented channel \eqref{QFIChannelBloch} is reduced approximately to a rotation of angle $g$ (corresponding to the desired unitary $U_g$) combined with a shrinking of factor $r$, matching the phase-covariant channel \eqref{covariant}.
 The optimal step for the raw complexity \eqref{rawcomplexity} and the corresponding number of repetitions \eqref{numberrep} are

 The raw complexity can be computed as